 We will not share your personal data with any third party for marketing purposes.

-We have relationships with a number of third parties that we may share your personal data with e.g. for us to receive IT services.
+We have relationships with a number of third parties that we may share your personal data with e.g. for us to receive IT services or to offer you flight and accommodation services.
 For a list of these third parties please contact our Data Protection Team at the above address.

 We will share personal information with healthcare providers who you have indicated to us you may be interested in receiving treatment and/or procedures from.